vtjoeh/webex-presenter-desk-pro/README.md

 ##  Other Notes

-In certain instances, the macro automatically goes back to a default setting:
+In certain instances, the macro automatically goes back to a default settings and turns off Immersive Share:
 - At the start of the call, the view defaults back to a camera with no Immersive Share.
-- If someone else shares content in a Webex meeting the macro turns off the Immersive Share and goes to your main camera with no virtual background.
+- If someone else shares content in a Webex meeting the macro turns off the Immersive Share and goes to your main camera.
 - If the call ends, the macro automatically removes Immersive Share and returns to default settings.

 ## To Do